Weather

 and last updated

-Cold air continues to move in tonight.
-We'll cool to 19 degrees with wind chills in the single digits.
+Strong winds will continue to blow in colder weather tonight.
+We'll fall to 19 degrees with wind chills in the single digits by daybreak.

 Isolated snow showers